alban-read/M1-MICRO-FORTH/M1MicroForth.md

 LIMITED word

-Limits the steps a word can take, used to step through a word, while you attempt to understand how logic let you down again.
+Limits the steps a word can take, used to step through a word, while you attempt to understand how your own logic let you down again.

 See the (not yet written) debugging section above.